datacommonsorg/docsite/custom_dc/custom_data.md

 measuredProperty: dcid:percent
 gender: dcid:Male
 ```

+The order of nodes and fields within nodes does not matter.

 The following fields are always required:
 - `Node`: This is the DCID of the entity you are defining.
 - `typeOf`: In the case of statistical variable, this is always `dcid:StatisticalVariable`.